yurukov/opendata-educ-map/README.md

-Visualisation of data on school kids in Bulgaria
+Charts and data on schools in Bulgaria
 ============

 Demo